Staggerlee011/aws-architect-saa-c01/db/README.md

 - auroa serverless
     - pay as you go (no user access will scale down and just charge for storage)
     - auto scales up and down

+## dynamodb
+- document db (json)
+- dynamic scaling (storage and performance), based on read capacity and write capacity
+- api only (serverless)
+- fault tolerance via distributing data across all az in the region
+- can encrpyt at rest (tde)

 [home](../README.md)